Gradescope Review 2026 - Grading Platform

 Can I submit work for my students as an instructor?

 Yes, instructors can upload submissions on behalf of students at any time, regardless of the assignment type or initial settings.
-Navigate to Manage Submissions and click Upload Submission (or New Submission for Online Assignments) to submit for individual students.
+Use the Upload Submission button on the Manage Submissions page to select a student's name and upload their file.
+For bulk uploads, create an instructor-uploaded assignment instead.

-How do I set different due dates for different sections of my course?
+How do I set different due dates for multiple sections?

-Gradescope assignments can only have one due date.
-Options include: (1) Create separate courses for each section and duplicate assignments with different due dates, (2) Create one course with duplicate assignments for each section, or (3) Set the due date to the last section's deadline and track submission times manually by section.
+Gradescope assignments have one due date.
+For multiple sections, you can: (1) Create separate courses per section and duplicate assignments with different due dates, (2) Create one course with duplicated assignments per section (students submit to their section's assignment), or (3) Set the latest section's due date and track submission times by section manually.

 Gradescope Integrations